Ned Christie's War: First encounter

 A little over a year ago two deputy marshals [Thomas and Isbel] with a posse of five men surrounded his [Christie's] house just before daylight one morning and found him at home to their sorrow.
 They demanded his surrender and informed him that if he proposed to resist he had best send his family out as they intended to have him if they had to burn down the house.
 He answered them with a defiant yell, and they heard him ascending to the attic of the building, which was one story and built of logs, the gable ends only being weather boarded.
 Getting into the loft he kicked off a board and opened fire on the party, which they returned from every direction, each man having 'taken a tree.'
 Firing was kept up at intervals for some time without effect but finally one of the marshals [Isbel] exposed his shoulder and quick as a flash a Winchester ball went crashing through it, inflicting a wound that will make a cripple of the victim for life.
 This enraged the officers and they set fire to an outhouse hoping to scare out their game without burning the main building.
 In the meantime Christie's wife and son came out of the house and ran off, the boy being fired upon and wounded as he escaped into the brush.
 The outhouse burned rapidly and lit up the scene, soon spreading to the dwelling but the desperate Indian still held his fort [house] and answered the demands of the officers with shots and yells of defiance.
 By the time it was day light and the marshals fearing that Christie's wife had gone for help, and knowing that he had many relatives in the neighborhood, and it being apparent that he would die in the burning house before he would surrender if he had not already been shot, took their wounded comrade and retreated to where they had left their horses tied in the woods making their way to Tahlequah the same day.
 They afterwards learned that Christie was still in the burning building when they left and was wounded in the head but made his escape.

 Another account of the fight says that the posse "surrounded Christie's shack at dawn and Christie was summoned to surrender," but "the only answer was a blast of rifle fire from Christie and a cohort."
 The same source says that Marshal Thomas set fire to an outbuilding and when Christie and his companion ran for safety both were wounded by gunfire.
 A shotgun slug tore off a piece of Christie's nose and hit one of his eyes while the other man was hit twice and killed.

 Ned's Fort

 Ned eventually went on to build a new home, which was more of a fort than his original cabin.
-According to Bill O'Neal, author of the Encyclopedia of Western Gunfighters:
+According to Bill O'Neil, author of the Encyclopedia of Western Gunfighters: